 Intended outcome Success criteria Improved Reading and Writing attainment in particularly but also Maths among disadvantaged pupils.
-KS1 and internal tracking shows the gap in attainment between disadvantaged children and all children has narrowed or even not in existent over the next 3 years.
+Internal tracking shows the gap in attainment between disadvantaged children and all children has narrowed or even not in existent over the next 3 years.
 Target in line with whole school target is for at least 70% to achieve the expected standard.
+No significant difference between PP children's data and whole school/class data.
 Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and on-going formative assessment.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • Qualitative data from pupil and parent voice and teacher observations • Limited peer-on-peer incidents, especially as we extend to having KS2 provision.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • Qualitative data from pupil and parent voice and teacher observations

-A significant increase in participation in enrichment activities, particularly among disadvantaged pupils A rise in the level of engagement with those parents/carers with significant challenges Disadvantaged families are well supported so that the health needs and social care needs of children are well met or sufficient support in place to help progress as a family towards this.
-No significant difference in the health and safeguarding of children between those who are from disadvantaged families to all families.
-Health needs and social care needs are met.
-Families, where there are issues feel well-supported by school and external agencies by adequate support put in place at the earliest opportunity.
+Limited peer-on-peer incidents, especially as we extend to having KS2 provision. • A significant increase in participation in enrichment activities, particularly among disadvantaged pupils • A rise in the level of engagement with those parents/carers with significant challenges Disadvantaged families are well No significant difference in the supported so that the health needs and health and safeguarding of children social care needs of children are well between those who are from met or sufficient support in place to help disadvantaged families to all progress as a family towards this. families.
+Health needs and social care needs are met. • Families, where there are issues feel well-supported by school and external agencies by adequate support put in place at the earliest opportunity.